Unsignalized Intersection Management Strategy for Mixed Autonomy Traffic Streams: HPQ RIGHT OF WAY ALLOCATION ALGORITHM

 \section{HPQ RIGHT OF WAY ALLOCATION ALGORITHM}

-In this paper, we consider a two-way and single-lane intersection, as illustrated in Fig. 2.
-This intersection has four directions and each direction contains an entry lane and an exit lane.
+In this paper, we consider a typical four-way intersection, as illustrated in Fig. 2.
+This intersection has four directions, and each direction contains an entry lane and an exit lane.
 Let $M=\{M_j | j=1,2,3,4\}$ be the set of all directions.
-In unsignalized intersections, the right of way allocation algorithm plays a vital role in ensuring the safety.
+In unsignalized intersections, the right of way allocation algorithm plays a vital role in ensuring safety.
 A typical conflict scenario is illustrated in Fig. 3, where $P$ is the point of conflict between the two vehicles.
 Let $T_b$ and $T_f$ be the moments when the ego vehicle and the preceding vehicle enter the intersection, respectively.
 The essential requirement to ensure the ego vehicle safely pass through the intersection is that:

-where $t_f = \frac{s_f^d}{v_f}$ and $t_b = \frac{s_b^d}{v_b}$ are the travel time of the preceding vehicle and the ego vehicle from the stop line to the conflict point P, respectively; $s_f^d$ and $s_b^d$ are the distance of the preceding vehicle and the ego vehicle from the stop line to the conflict point P, respectively; $v_f$ and $v_b$ are the speed of the preceding vehicle and the ego vehicle, respectively; $h$ is the minimum time headway, as illustrated in Table I.
+where $t_f = \frac{s_f^d}{v_f}$ and $t_b = \frac{s_b^d}{v_b}$ are the travel time of the preceding vehicle and the ego vehicle from the stop line to the conflict point P, respectively; $s_f^d$ and $s_b^d$ are the distance of the preceding vehicle and the ego vehicle from the stop line to the conflict point P, respectively; $v_f$ and $v_b$ are the speed of the preceding vehicle and the ego vehicle, respectively; $h$ is the minimum time headway, as illustrated in Table II.

-For CAVs, the vehicle priority, the location of the conflict point, the position and speed of the preceding vehicle can be obtained through V2V and V2I communication, and the conflict with the preceding vehicle can be easily handled according to constraint (1).
-However, for CHVs, it is difficult to deal with conflict scenarios, as shown in Fig. 3, since human beings have no accurate perception system and fast computing system like machines.
-Human may make wrong decisions especially in confusion and complex scenes, which will cause deadlocks or collisions.
-In this paper, CHVs have a human-machine interface to obtain traffic instructions of the ICU to ensure that they will not collide with other vehicles.
+For CAVs, the vehicle priority, the location of the conflict point, and the position and speed of the preceding vehicle can be obtained through V2V and V2I communication, and the conflict with the preceding vehicle can be easily handled according to constraint (1).
+The typical conflict scenario is illustrated in Fig. 3.